RomChig/Examinations/README.md

 # Examinations
-This is a React SPA app for prospective students
+This is a React SPA for prospective students